Marine Technology Degree in Texas with Course Summaries

 Situated on Pelican Island in Galveston, this university is home to the Texas Maritime Academy.
 Available programs include a bachelor's degree in marine engineering technology.
 This program is offered as a non-license option and a license option, which is designed for U.S. Maritime Service Corps cadets who would like to become engineering officers.
 Curriculum emphasizes study in applied electrical and mechanical engineering, as well as marine power systems.

-The university also offers a bachelor's degree program in maritime systems engineering that focuses on the design of coastal structures, such as bulkheads, and off-shore marine structures like drilling platforms.
+The university also offers a bachelor's degree program in Ocean Engineering that focuses on the design of coastal structures, such as bulkheads, and off-shore marine structures like drilling platforms.
 Students enrolled in these programs complete training in various workshops, such as the naval architecture lab and the school's training ship, the U.S.T.S.
 Texas Clipper.

 School Comparison: At a Glance